 The story revolves around the main character, who, together with a geeky neighbor, goes on a vigilante quest to retrieve her grandmother’s silverware.
 Follow their dark and dangerous, but also deeply hilarious, adventure featuring some amateur criminals and flying ninja stars.

-Are you tired of seeing the same nasty and evil hillbillies in horror movies for Halloween?
-Are you tired of seeing the same old cliches in movies?
-Meet Tucker and Dale, two redneck friends who are just trying to enjoy their vacation and relax at their cabin when a group of students mistakes them for psychotic killers.
+Are you tired of seeing evil hillbillies in Halloween horror flicks on Netflix ?
+Have you had enough of seeing the same old clichés in movies?
+Meet Tucker and Dale, two redneck friends who are just trying to enjoy their vacation and relax at their cabin when a group of students mistake them for psychotic killers.